Nikki Leonti: Career

-In 1998, Leonti recorded her debut full-length album, Shelter Me, which reached No. 179 on the Billboard 200, and No. 7 on the Contemporary Christian chart.
-Her second album, Nikki Leonti was released in 2001.
+In 1996 she recorded her first-full length album, Reach the World.
+In 1998, Leonti recorded her second full-length album, Shelter Me, which reached No. 179 on the Billboard 200, and No. 7 on the Contemporary Christian chart.
+Her third album, Nikki Leonti was released in 2001.
 Both were produced by brothers Dino and John Elefante, and issued on the independent Christian label, Pamplin.
 Shortly after her 18th birthday, Leonti got pregnant out of wedlock and was shunned by the CCM community with many Christian music stations pulling off broadcasting of her records.
 She retired from the Christian music industry not long after.

 In 2006, Leonti was hired as a backup singer for Carrie Underwood, performing on tour and on various television shows.
 After three years with Carrie Underwood, Leonti began working with Rich Velonskis, forming the R&B group, Nikki & Rich, retro neo-soul duo.
 Velonskis, also known as Rich Skillz, producer of various artists, including Ludacris, Lil' Kim, and Robin Thicke.
 Nikki & Rich released their debut album, entitled Greatest Hits, on September 27, 2011, issued on the Reprise Records/Born Rich label.
 The duo has performed live on Ellen and The Tonight Show with Jay Leno.
 Together, they were named as one of the New York Posts "10 New Artists to Watch in 2010" and "10 Artists to Know in 2011".
 Nikki & Rich confirmed their split in January 2015.

 Nikki lent her vocals to over 100 songs during 4 seasons of the Fox hit show, Glee.
 She has written songs for artists, including Robin Thicke, Jessie J, Candice Glover, Rebecca Ferguson and Ivy Quainoo.

 In early 2015, Nikki announced that she had founded a band called Edgar with her husband Ryan Edgar, whom she married in November 2014.
 On June 7, 2016, she appeared alongside her husband and daughter Jaslyn as a trio on America's Got Talent, auditioning on episode 2 of season 11.
 They performed "I'll Stand by You" by The Pretenders.
 The group progressed through the preliminary rounds and took one of 36 live performance show spots.

 In 2018, she performed alongside Crystal Lewis, Stacie Orrico and Rachael Lampa for a special event called REUNITE CCM.

 In 2019, Nikki started working full-time as a songwriter for television and film, as well as theatrical and animation.
 She has written music in various commercials that include; Samsung, Aerie, Ford, Victoria's Secret, and Toyota, to name a few.
 She's had her original music featured in hundreds of television episodes and has been a consistent song contributor for the Disney Channel.